anish-lakkapragada/GenAlt/README.md

 ## Discord Server and Feedback

-We have a Discord Server for anybody to give their ideas or share feedback!
+We have a Discord Server for anybody to give their ideas or share feedback!!
 [Click Here to Join.](https://discord.gg/Xcft8CrXRq)